Are the symptoms of Meniere’s Disease connected to the Cervical Spine?

 Ear candling is said to be a good treatment for candida.

-We occasionally hear from people who have a difficult time getting completely over the symptoms of Meniere’s Disease, even while on the supplements we recommend.
-One or two of them have combined the supplements with Neurocranial Restructuring.
-We had one gentleman this week who combined the two and was so happy that he requested that we put a video or some info on the website, “even if helps just one person” he said.
+We had one gentleman this week who combined supplementation and NCR and was so happy that he requested that we put a video or some info on the website, “even if helps just one person” he said.

 Below is a video about a unique Neurocranial Restructuring (NCR) method.
-You may find it worth investigating, especially if you have sinus trouble or persistent slight tinnitus that won’t go away despite living otherwise free of all the other symptoms because you use the supplements we talk about so much on this blog and Menieres-Help.Com .
+You may find it worth investigating, especially if you have sinus trouble or persistent slight tinnitus that won’t go away despite living otherwise free of all the other symptoms through diet and supplementation.

 Around the 6 minute mark there is a patient who had Meniere’s Disease and Vertigo.
 In this video it also mentions TMJ, Migraines, Neck pain, Sinuses, Whiplash, Fibromalgia, Back pain, Tinnitus, Fatigue, Dizziness, and Core posture.
 All of these are claimed to have a correlation with “Meniere’s Disease” from different sources.